 - Top 3% of universities in the world *

-- Top 50 of universities in the world under 50 years of age **
+- No.1 university in Australia under 50 years of age **

 - 5 Stars QS Stars overall maximum rating of five stars ***

 ** Times Higher Education World University Rankings '100 under 50' 2014